 - The muffin batter is sweet and moist.

-- The blueberries add a sweet and tart pop of flavor in every bite.
+- The blueberries add a sweet and tart pop of flavor to every bite.

-- They freeze really well so you can have mini blueberry muffins whenever your craving strikes!
+- They freeze well so you can have mini blueberry muffins whenever a craving strikes!

 - They're like a mini, less sweet version of my White Chocolate and Blueberry Muffins.